 - Impressive job perks can help to differentiate your company from its competitors.

-- Offering job benefits to your employees shows that you care for them and their overall happiness and
+- Offering job benefits to your employees shows that you care for them and their overall happiness and well-being.

 - Health and well-being related benefits can help you increase your employees’ engagement and productivity.